cashubtc/nuts/xx.md

 - **Required fields:**
   - `code`: String error code from the Error Codes table above
   - `detail`: Human-readable error message describing what went wrong
-- **Optional fields:**
-  - `quote`: The quote ID that caused the error (when applicable)

 **Best practices:**
 - The `detail` message SHOULD include relevant context (such as quote IDs) for debugging
-- The `quote` field enables programmatic identification and handling of the failing quote
-- Including quote IDs in both places is RECOMMENDED for better developer experience
+- Including quote ID in the detail field is RECOMMENDED for better developer experience

 **Examples:**